Stanisław August Poniatowski: Patron of culture

 Poniatowski accomplished much in the realm of education and literature.
 He established the School of Chivalry, also called the "Cadet Corps", which functioned from 1765 to 1794 and whose alumni included Tadeusz Kościuszko.
 He supported the creation of the Commission of National Education, considered to be the world's first Ministry of Education.
 In 1765 he helped found the Monitor, one of the first Polish newspapers and the leading periodical of the Polish Enlightenment.
 He sponsored many articles that appeared in the Monitor.
 Writers and poets who received his patronage included, Stanisław Trembecki, Franciszek Salezy Jezierski, Franciszek Bohomolec and Franciszek Zabłocki.
 He also supported publishers including, Piotr Świtkowski, and library owners such as Józef Lex.

 He supported the development of the sciences, particularly cartography; he hired a personal cartographer, Karol de Perthees, even before he was elected king.
 A plan he initiated to map the entire territory of the Commonwealth, however, was never finished.
 At the Royal Castle in Warsaw, he organized an astronomical observatory and supported astronomers Jan Śniadecki and Marcin Odlanicki Poczobutt.
 He also sponsored historical studies, including the collection, cataloging and copying of historical manuscripts.
 He encouraged publications of biographies of famous Polish historical figures, and sponsored paintings and sculptures of them.

 For his contributions to the arts and sciences, Poniatowski was awarded in 1766 a royal Fellowship of the Royal Society, where he became the first royal Fellow outside British royalty.
 In 1778 he was awarded fellowship of the Saint Petersburg Academy of Sciences, and in 1791 of the Berlin Academy of Sciences.

 He also supported the development of industry and manufacturing, areas in which the Commonwealth lagged behind most of Western Europe.
 Among the endeavours in which he invested were the manufacture of cannons and firearms and the mining industry.

 Poniatowski himself left several literary works: his memoirs, some political brochures and recorded speeches from the Sejm.
 He was considered a great orator and a skilled conversationalist.

 Conflicting assessments

 King Stanisław Augustus remains a controversial figure.
-In Polish historiography and in popular works, he has been criticized or marginalized by authors such as, Szymon Askenazy, Joachim Lelewel, Jerzy Łojek whom Andrzej Zahorski describes as Poniatowski's most vocal critic among modern historians, Tadeusz Korzon, Karol Zyszewski and Krystyna Zienkowska; whereas more neutral or positive views have been expressed by Paweł Jasienica, Walerian Kalinka, Władysław Konopczyński, Stanisław Mackiewicz, Emanuel Rostworowski and Stanisław Wasylewski.
+In Polish historiography and in popular works, he has been criticized or marginalized by authors such as, Szymon Askenazy, Joachim Lelewel, Jerzy Łojek (whom Andrzej Zahorski describes as Poniatowski's most vocal critic among modern historians), Tadeusz Korzon, Karol Zyszewski and Krystyna Zienkowska; whereas more neutral or positive views have been expressed by Paweł Jasienica, Walerian Kalinka, Władysław Konopczyński, Stanisław Mackiewicz, Emanuel Rostworowski and Stanisław Wasylewski.

+In a work by De Daugnon, an anecdote is quoted that happened to his mother, Constance, in 1732.
+An Italian named Antonio Formica appears before her, who was assumed to be an astrologer.
+Seeing the child born on 17 January of that year, he predicted that he would be king of the Poles.
+The prediction came true many years later, and fortunately there are records of the existence of a Sicilian physician Dr. Antonio Formica, who lived in Poland during those years, closely linked to the Polish aristocracy.
+Curiously enough, it is said that it could be the same person.